Authentication

 API Keys (Server-to-server)

-API keys are long-lived credentials for scripts, integrations, and server-to-server calls.
+API keys are long-lived credentials suited for scripts, integrations, CI pipelines, and server-to-server calls.
 They don't expire unless revoked or an explicit expires_at is set.

-Create API keys from the dashboard under Settings → API Keys, or via the API Keys endpoint.
+Create and manage API keys from the dashboard under Settings → API Keys, or via the API Keys endpoint.
+The raw key is shown once at creation and cannot be retrieved again — store it securely.

 Next steps